psike73/joomla_waauth/README.md

 # joomla_waauth
 WildApricot Authentication Module for Joomla

-This was completely based on the code from external auth module for Joomla and highly customised for the Audax Australia cycling club.
-It uses the WildApricot member ID number as the Joomla ID and we use the plugin users_same_email as WA users may have no e-mail address sp "duplicate" joomla usernames would result.
-This should allow members to login with e-mail address, or if they don't have an e-mail address then the Joomla ID number.
+This was completely based on the code from external auth module for Joomla and highly customised for a specific club.
+It uses the WildApricot member ID number as the Joomla username.
+WildApricot members should be able to login with the e-mail address they registered with WildApricot and their WildApricot password.

+I'm not a Joomla expert or a PHP expert so you should check things for yourself.
+It's a good start though.

+##Features##
-Also has code to add the user to a group or remove from a group based on membership status.
+- Add/remove Joomla user to a "members" or "nonmembers" group based upon the status of their WildApricot membership.

-We also use the WildApricot Groups feature.
-The example code checks if the member is Groups "Ride Organisers" pr "Homologation Admins" and if so will add/remote the Joomla user into a configurable Joomla group.
-This needs code modification as the string names are hard coded.

-Some of the WildApricot contact veriables are copied and set in the Joomla profile (for example address1, city etc).
-This will also probably need code customisation.
+- Add/remove Joomla user to one or more other Joomla groups based upon the WildApricot groups they are a member of.
+- Copy WildApricot field values into the Joomla profile.
+- Set a single Joomla profile variable to different values based upon if the WildApricot status is current or lapsed member.

 ## Configuration
 **Backend Login**
-Can WildApricot be used to authentica a Joomla backend login?
+Can WildApricot be used to authenticate a Joomla backend login?
 YES or NO

 **WA Account ID**
 WildApricot account ID which can be obtained from WildApricot Dashboard >> Account  ( Numeric )